-A. Complete Oklahoma Christian University application (if not currently enrolled).
+A. COMPLETE OKLAHOMA CHRISTIAN UNIVERSITY APPLICATION (if not currently enrolled).
 The application is available online.
 All official transcripts are required.

-C. Schedule an information SESSION with the MLS Program Director.
+C. SCHEDULE AN INFORMATION SESSION WITH THE MLS DIRECTOR.
 The purpose of the information session is to discuss the MLS Program and devise a schedule of classes.
 Variation from the schedule of classes could result in delay progression in the program.

-E. Notification of Acceptance: will be emailed to student by two months after the deadline date.
+E. NOTIFICATION OF ACCEPTANCE: A notice will be emailed to student by two months after the deadline date.

 F. SELECTION CRITERIA (Both Post Baccalaureate Certificate and Bachelor Degree): Applicant selection will be competitive and based on academic performance with emphasis on the sciences and additional consideration for the following: